diogoaurelio/schedoscopeWiki/Building-and-Deploying-Metascope.md

-This section describes how to build and deploy Metascope for productional use.
+This section describes how to build and deploy Metascope for production use.

 When using Maven as your build tool, the basic bundling options are:
 - creating and distributing a fat jar using the Maven assembly plugin;
 - copying all jars into a separate deployment folder with the Maven dependency plugin, creating a shell script that constructs the classpath and launches the application, and distribute that folder.

-In this section, we explore the latter approach.
+This sections describe the latter approach:

 ## 1. Build Metascope